opennorth/opennorth.ca/_posts/2016-06-15-applied-research-in-action-immigration-refugee-and-citizenship-canada.md

 ---
 published: true
 layout: post
-title: 'Applied research in action: Immigration, Refugee and Citizenship Canada'
+title: >-
+  Applied research in action: understanding the data needs of settlement organizations in Canada
 author: Jean-Noé Landry
 ---
 When Immigration, Refugee and Citizenship Canada (IRCC) approached Open North a few months ago to conduct an assessment of their open data strategy, we were thrilled to say the least.
 Indeed, the timing could not have been better for such a research project.